Balance and Brain Development: How Dual-Task Play Builds Focus, Coordination, and Resilience in Children

 It’s one of the rare activities that challenges:

-All at the same time — and in a playful, motivating way.
+All at the same time — and in a playful, motivating, child-led way.

-This type of balance-based neuroplasticity is identical to what we use in clinic for:
+This type of balance-based neuroplasticity mirrors what many clinics use for:

 - Concussion rehabilitation